-Priority 1a Looked after children, previously looked after ch ildren whoare now adopted, children who appear to have been in sta te care o utside of England and ceased to be in state care as a result of being adopted Priority 1b Children whose exceptional circumstances can only be met by that particular school.
-Priority 2 Children who normally live in the catchment area of the school.
-Priority 3 Children wh o have a brother or si ster at the school at the same time.
-Priority 4 Children w ho attend t he nursery class within Hockley Heath Academy.
-Priority 5 Other children, measured in a straight line from the child's home.
+Priority 1a: Looked after children, previously looked after children who are now adopted, children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted

+Priority 1b: Children whose exceptional circumstances can only be met by that particular school.

+Priority 2: Children who normally live in the catchment area of the school

+Priority 3: Children who have an older brother or sister at Tudor Grange Primary Academy Hockley Heath at the same time.

+Priority 4: Children who attend the nursery class within Tudor Grange Primary Academy Hockley Heath.

+Priority 5: Children who live closest to Tudor Grange Primary Academy Hockley Heath measured in a straight-line from the child's home to the school.

+Tudor Grange Primary Academy Hockley Heath will consult on admissions arrangements whenever there are any changes proposed to these arrangements, or every 7 years if there are no changes proposed.

+Notes: